imgios/git-profile/README.md

 Bash script in order to switch between various Git profiles, where each profile is represented as `.gitconfig` file.

 > A scenario could be:
-> - Work profile with the working email (e.g. imgios@github.com) and ssh-key defined to access a repository hosted on the intranet;
+> - A Git profile with the working email (e.g. imgios@github.com) and ssh-key defined to access a repository hosted on the intranet;
-> - Personal profile with the personal email (e.g. imgios@giosuesulipano.it) to access a repository hosted on GitHub (or any other hosting)
+> - A different Git profile with the personal email (e.g. imgios@giosuesulipano.it) to access a repository hosted on GitHub (or any other hosting)

 ## Getting Started